-At Vertava Health, our treatment programs offer a variety of evidence-based treatment modalities shown to be effective for helping patients succeed on their path towards recovery.
+At Vertava Health, our treatment programs offer a variety of evidence-based treatment modalities shown to be effective in helping patients succeed on their path toward recovery.
 We encourage patients to explore treatment options with our trained specialists to find what best suits their preferences and needs for sobriety.
 To learn more about our addiction therapy programs, call 888.601.8693 today.

 How Does Hypnosis for Addiction Work?

 Hypnotherapy is a process that involves the use of hypnosis to alter physical or emotional sensations and promote healthy changes in behavior.
-Using hypnosis, patients are guided through relaxation techniques and exercises to open the mind and introduce new associations with certain behaviors or experiences.
+Therapists using hypnosis guide patients through relaxation techniques and exercises to open the mind and introduce new associations with certain behaviors or experiences.

-Hypnosis can make a person more open to suggestions, and increase focus.
-Through a guided process, it may also promote a feeling of calmness in patients and elicit changes in negative habits or behaviors.
+Hypnosis can make a person more open to suggestions and increase focus.
+A guided process may also promote a feeling of calmness in patients and elicit changes in negative habits or behaviors.

 Hypnosis can tap into areas in the mind that may be closed off when someone is in their normal state.
 This can affect a person’s sensations, thoughts, emotions, and reactions to certain stimuli.
 While hypnosis has proven effective in treating some physical conditions, it is commonly believed by those who practice it to be a beneficial technique for emotional and spiritual healing.